 AD is always a gamble and I can’t really recommend ever dropping them on the table instead of walking.
 As a last ditch effort in a difficult situation it will be useful to think about the possibility, but that’s about it.

 So far so good.
 All of the above have an impact and a fair bit is completely interchangeable.
 Now is the time to remember that every weapon in the game costs the same amount of points for every troop, only the SWC differs.
 So a HMG for a 70 point Swiss Guard costs the same 8 points over a Combi Rifle it does for a 18 point BS12 Fusilier.
 If you had to pick one or the other – where would you put it?
 Quite obvious isn’t it?

-As a result of keeping things on the top end of the ladder fully kitted out, you will rarely put any upgrades at all in your line troops.
-A token Hacker here for Supportware and enabling REMs, a linked SWC weapon there.
-That’s about it.
+As a result of keeping things on the top end of the ladder fully kitted out, you will rarely put any weapon upgrades at all in your line troops outside of Sectorials and Links.
 Putting 8 points worth of extra guns into a lone Alguacil just isn’t worth it, cramming another Order to fuel your Intruder HMG is more beneficial.

 With so many factions around there hardly is a definite best way to do things.
 This turned out rather different from how it was originally intended.
 Anyway I hope it gets the point across at least to some.
 Experienced players tend to be able to build a list quite naturally.
 Newcomers or people starting a new faction are usually those struggling to figure things out.